Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Conclusion

 \section{Conclusion}

 We introduced an algorithm for learning set functions that are sparse with respect to various generalized, non-orthogonal Fourier bases.
 In doing so, our work significantly expands the set of efficiently learnable set functions.
-As we explained, the new notions of sparsity connect well with preference functions in recommender systems, which we consider an exciting avenue for future research.
+As we explained, the new notions of sparsity connect well with preference functions in recommender systems and the notions of complementarity and substitutability, which we consider an exciting avenue for future research.